Parañaque National High School: Former buildings

+School Programs

+Because of the options that the school provides, such as having both academic and technical-vocational tracks, the school is technically considered a comprehensive national high school.
+Listed below are the programs that the school provides for both the junior and senior high school programs.

+Junior High School Programs

 The junior high school program is roughly equivalent to the middle school program in other countries.
 This grade level spans from grades 7 to 10.
 This program was reformed after the change in curriculum implemented by the Department of Education, changing the system of secondary education by adding more years to the high school program and splitting it into two separate programs.